Skip to Content

 Each Site shows a status indicator:

-- Pending Changes - unpublished edits in the Space; click Publish to catch up.
+• Pending Changes - unpublished edits in the Space; click Publish to catch up.
+The panel names what is waiting, which includes an edited Site Summary and out-of-date Search Engine Files as well as article changes.

 Manual publish

-Click Publish on the Site’s Overview tab.
+Click Publish in the Site header.
 Jolli rebuilds from the current Space state and deploys.

 While a site is building, the indicator shows a live progress percentage that updates as the build proceeds.
-If you started it by mistake, click Cancel Build to stop the site publishing.
+If you started it by mistake, click Cancel Build to stop the build.

 Auto-publish schedule